sheluchin/blog/posts/fulcro_statecharts.md

 deviates from the standard slightly when it comes to "executable content".
-In short - and covered in more detail below - Statecharts leans into making the ideas and constructs of SCXML more idiomatic in Clojure(script), while still making an effort to be maintain compatibility with the standard.
+In short - and covered in more detail below - Statecharts leans into making the ideas and constructs of SCXML more idiomatic in Clojure(script), while still making an effort to maintain compatibility with the standard.
 This approach allows Statecharts to make the most of the work that has gone into the standard and associated tooling.